sevenwestmedia-labs/nx-plugins/libs/pulumi/README.md

 Will create the stack name by prefixing the pulumi project name. ie `--env=prod` is the same as `--stack=<projectname>.prod`.

+#### Environment Variables

+`--envVars="KEY=value`

+Passes through a comma-seperated list of environment variables to the pulumi command

+For example, if you need to build docker images built by pulumi to target a specific architechure CPU architechure (eg `linux/amd64`), you can the add arguement `--envVars="DOCKER_DEFAULT_PLATFORM=linux/amd64"`

 ## Running deploy

 @wanews/nx-pulumi will add a `deploy` target to the selected project.
 This will start pulumi with a `--cwd` of the infrastructure project automatically